tamanyan/SwiftPageMenu/README.md

 ### Carthage

-To integrate ViewPagerController into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate SwiftPageMenu into your Xcode project using Carthage, specify it in your Cartfile:

 ```ruby
 github "tamanyan/SwiftPageMenu"